Farwaykorse/fwkSudoku/docs/Configuration.md

 Everything is configured for compilation with [MSVC](#msvc) and [Clang](#clang) on Windows.
 Using MS Build as a build system.

-No portable configuration for GCC on a remote Linux host has been added yet.
+The configuration for GCC (on a remote Linux host) has not been included in this project.

 <!------------------------------------------------------------><a id="msvc"></a>
 ### MSVC ###